marciobera/go-context/README.md

 <br>
 The examples demonstrate practical applications of context and concurrency management.

+> Make sure that you have installed go 1.22.1 or higher to run these examples.

 Three main scenarios are covered:

 ## 1. Using `context.WithCancel`